symbuzzer/Turkish-Ad-Hosts/README.md

 - Add "https://raw.githubusercontent.com/symbuzzer/Turkish-Ad-Hosts/main/hosts" url to your favorite adblocker app or browser extension.
 - You can see install guides from [Wiki page](https://github.com/symbuzzer/Turkish-Ad-Hosts/wiki)
 - If you want to add or remove a site from the block list or suggest app for scanning, please create [issue](https://github.com/symbuzzer/Turkish-Ad-Hosts/issues).
 - This list will be updated daily.
-- I can't support iOS because I don't have an iOS-based device.

 [TR] MANİFESTO:
 - Türkiye'de yaygın kullanılan mobil uygulamalardaki (ve muhtemelen WEB sayfalarındakileri) izleme (ve beraberinde muhtemelen reklam) ağlarını engellemek için gerekli hosts dosyası...